 The lean startup method isn’t right for every business, for example, if you have a really big product or one that needs to be meticulously planned.

-What is the lean startup circle tips?
+What are the lean startup circle tips?

 The lean startup circle tracks the lifecycle of your startup, from launch to closure.